-- Give false information when you apply or when your case is being reviewed - Fail to report anything that would affect your eligibility for benefits or the eligibility of anyone for whom you applied - Give your Healthy Connections Medicaid ID card to another person a written request within 30 days from the date on your denial or closure letter to the following address:
+- Give false information when you apply or when your case is being reviewed. - Fail to report anything that would affect your eligibility for benefits or the eligibility of anyone for whom you applied.

+Give your Healthy Connections Medicaid ID card to another person.